 Posted by: The Village Pharmacy

-As of January 1st, 2018, OHIP+ provides free prescription medications to youth.
+As of April 1st, 2019, OHIP+ provides free prescription medications to youth ages 24 or under who do not have a private drug plan.
 All you need is a prescription from your doctor and a valid Ontario health card number.

 You do not need to apply for OHIP+.
-If you are 24 years old or younger, and you have a valid Ontario health card, you automatically qualify for free prescription medications, regardless of your income, or your family’s income.
+If you are 24 years old or younger, do not have a private drug plan (through school, your employer, your parents or through NIHB), and you have a valid Ontario health card, you automatically qualify for free prescription medications, regardless of your income, or your family’s income.
 You do not pay any dispensing fees, co-payments, deductibles or any other fees out-of-pocket for your prescriptions.

 Over 4,400 medications are covered under OHIP+.
 These are listed in the Ontario Drug Benefit Formulary.
 They include: